Basic Eligibility for Section 204(l) Relief for Surviving Relatives

 - Derivative asylee (AS-2 or AS-3) and the principal asylee (AS-1) died;

-- Derivative beneficiary of Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, filed for VAWA classification and the VAWA self-petitioner died;
+- Derivative beneficiary for VAWA classification (Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant) and the VAWA self-petitioner died;

 - Derivative beneficiary of Form I-485, Application to Register Permanent Residence or Adjust Status, filed by a battered spouse or child under the Cuban Adjustment Act or the Haitian Refugee Immigrant Fairness Act on and the principal applicant dies; or

 - Conditional permanent resident (CPR) child of a CPR filing a waiver of the joint filing requirement for Form I-751, Petition to Remove Conditions on Residence, based on battery or extreme cruelty, and the CPR dies.